ue22-p20/web-intro/notebooks/14-css-id-class.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": ""} -->
-in a nushell, the intuition behind the actual rules is that
+in a nutshell, the intuition behind the actual rules is that

 * if you have manually defined a property in a `style` attribute, i.e. in the very node, it means you want this property to apply
 * otherwise if you have specified an `id` this means you expect this setting to be valid on that node